Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Necrophage: -10% to purge speed and -5% growth

 ### Boosts
- * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence roughly 6 months after game start.
+ * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence 30 days after game start.
 6 months later they will be gifted a construction ship with another +125 influence.
+ * Hegemon: "Long live the hegemony" event gifts the player with +200 influence and +75 alloy 30 days after game start.
  * Galactic Doorstep: +10% Physics research
  * Post Apocalyptic: +5% Habitability bonus